visualopsholdings/nodes-web/README.md

 - Added new code to run ZMQ in a thread for the SUB.
 This is where queryResults come back from.

+### 19 Aug 2024
+- "ADD UPSTREAM USER" now returns the list of users using WebSockets.